heminei/vscode-pro-deployer/README.md

 -   support SSH keys
 -   support auto upload and remove files changed on disk, e.g triggered by another application

+## Donation

+If you like this extension, you could become a backer or sponsor via **[PayPal](https://www.paypal.com/paypalme/hemineibg1)**.
+Any amount is welcome.
+It will encourage me to make this extension better and better!

 ## Usage

 1. Ctrl+Shift+P on Windows/Linux or Cmd+Shift+P on Mac open command palette, run `PRO Deployer: Generate Config File`.